Jodax235/3D-printed-Redox-Flow-Cell/README.md

 # 3D-printed open-source Redox-Flow-Cell

-`This is both a documentation of and a guide to a low-cost, fully 3D-printed redox-flow-cell that operates using charge-dependent color-changing electrolytes, demonstrating the general principle behind this future technology of energy storage.
-The cell serves as a test carrier and is ideal for own experiments with the technology.`
+> **This is both a documentation of and a guide to a low-cost, fully 3D-printed redox-flow-cell that operates using charge-dependent color-changing electrolytes, demonstrating the general principle behind this future technology of energy storage.
+The cell serves as an open-source test carrier and is ideal for own experiments with the technology.**

 # 0. Disclaimers